EceE91/AwsLambdaNotificationSenderApp/README.md

 </p>

 ----------------------------------------------------------------------------------------------------------------------------------------
+Serverless architecture is also called FaaS (function as a service).

 Lambda service is provided by Amazon that lets us execute and scale code efficiently.
 It is called a “serverless” service, but our code still runs on a server provisioned by Amazon, but we don’t manage it, maintain it or scale it.
 Amazon does all of this stuff automatically, so no matter how many people are using our site or service, it will NOT get overwhelmed.